sannabenter/JEDI/documentation/index.rst

 Literature
 =============

-* Tim Stauch, Development and Application of Quantum Chemical Methods for the Description of Molecules Under Mechanical Stress, Dissertation, Ruprechts-Karls-Universität, Heidelberh (2016)
+* Tim Stauch, Development and Application of Quantum Chemical Methods for the Description of Molecules Under Mechanical Stress, Dissertation, Ruprechts-Karls-Universität, Heidelberg (2016)

 * T. Stauch, A. Dreuw, J. Chem.
 Phys.
 140, 134107 (2014)